-Corporate Social Information 2021 2020 Total workforce at December 31 (1) 1,672 1,623 Hires (permanent and professional training contracts) 364 254 Contract staff 0 0 Departures (permanent and professional training contracts) 314 306 Redundancies (economic and other reasons) 13 12 , 100 per year or 2.75 100 per year or 2.75 Additional contract hours per week according to per week according to function function External labor None None Staff restructuring plan None None Work time organization Annualization of Annualization of vvoik time organization working time at 90% working time at 90% Work time duration 37.20 or 37.75 hours 37.20 or 37.75 hours Doublines division (success) per week 30.1 hours per week per week 30.1 hours per week Part time duration (average) Absenteeism reasons and rate Sickness, workplace accidents, maternity: Sickness, workplace accidents, maternity: Absenceisin reasons and rate 2.5% 2.8% Average pay including bonuses (excluding executives) €43,793/year €42,639/year Change in individual base pay during the year +1.1% on average +2.5% on average Social security costs 41% of wages 43% of wages Incentive plans None None Profit sharing 4/7 coefficient 4/7 coefficient Yes, included in Yes, included in Company savings plan shareholding shareholding Gender equality: average salary (2) 3.6% more for men 2.5% more for men Equality: middle qualification (C2.2) salary 0.1% -1.1% Reduction of work Reduction of work Collective bargaining agreements (3) time time 1 Social & Econ.
-1 Social & Econ.
+Corporate Social Information 2022 2021 Total workforce at December 31 (1) 1,869 1,672 Hires (permanent and professional training contracts) 545 364 Contract staff 0 0 Departures (permanent and professional training contracts) 348 314 Redundancies (economic and other reasons) 4 13 , , , , , , , , , , , , , , , , , , , 100 per year or 2.75 100 per year or 2.75 Additional contract hours per week according to per week according to function function External labor None None Staff restructuring plan None None Work time organization Annualization of Annualization of working time at 90% 37.20 or 37.75 hours working time at 90% 37.20 or 37.75 hours Work time duration per week per week Part time duration (average) 30.1 hours per week 30.1 hours per week r art time daration (average) Sickness, workplace Sickness, workplace Absenteeism reasons and rate accidents, maternity: accidents, maternity: 2.85% 2.5% Average pay including bonuses (excluding executives) €45,024/year €43,793/year Change in individual base pay during the year +5.4% on average +1.1% on average Social security costs 43% of wages 41% of wages Incentive plans None None Profit sharing 4/7 coefficient 4/7 coefficient Company savings plan Yes, included in Yes, included in shareholding shareholding Gender equality: average salary (2) 2.9% more for men 3.6% more for men Equality: middle qualification (C2.2) salary 0.2% 0.1% Collective bargaining agreements (3) Reduction of work Reduction of work 3 0 0 time 1 Social & Econ. time 1 Social & Econ.
 Health and safety Committee, occup.
 Committee, occup.
-W. I. I illness: none illness: none Workplace accidents and commuting accidents with absence from work 1 7 Holli work €2,138K, or 2% of €1,791k, or 1.7% of Training payroll costs personnel costs Disabled workers 26 16 €158k (Social & Econ.
-Company welfare service Committee) Committee) 50.6% of total payroll 47.2% of total payroll Sub-contracting + sub-contracting + sub-contracting amount amount Territorial impact None None Relationship with associations None None Sub-contracting abroad 1% 1.01% Impact on local development abroad None None
+Treattr and salety illness: none illness: none Workplace accidents and commuting accidents with absence 11 1 from work Training €2,345k, or 2.06% of payroll costs payroll costs Disabled workers 34 26 Company welfare service €148k (Social & Econ.
+Committee) €158k (Social & Econ.
+Committee) 54.5% of total payroll 50.6% of total payroll Sub-contracting + sub-contracting + sub-contracting amount amount Territorial impact None None Relationship with associations Elles Bougent None Sub-contracting abroad <0.5% 1% Impact on local development abroad None None l l .

-(1): The difference between the Group's employees in France and employees worldwide, less than 2%, is not significant and justifies their exclusion from the data mentioned in this chapter.
-The data included in this table includes France and Monaco in 2019, 2020, and 2021 except for the "absenteeism reasons and rate" indicator, which covers the scope of Infotel Conseil only.
+^{(1):} The difference between the Group's employees in France and employees worldwide, less than 2%, is not significant and justifies their exclusion from the data mentioned in this chapter.
+The data included in this table includes France and Monaco since 2019 except for the "Absenteeism reasons and rate" indicator, which covers the scope of Infotel Conseil only.

-&lt;sup>(2): This very slight difference is deemed non significant.
+^{(2):} This very slight difference is deemed non significant.

-(3): A company agreement relating to reducing and organizing work time was signed on March 3, 2009, with the Works Committee for an indeterminate period of time.
+^{(3):} A company agreement relating to reducing and organizing work time was signed on March 3, 2009, with the Works Committee for an indeterminate period of time.